gdcc/dataverse-recipes/shell/download/README.md

 ## Purpose

 The Dataverse Dataset Downloader is a shell script that automates the process of downloading files from a Dataverse dataset and organizing them into their respective folders.
-It's particularly useful when the dataset has many files and/or a directory structure than needs to be preserved.
+It's particularly useful when the dataset has many files and/or a directory structure that needs to be preserved.

 ## Features